Deanmv/SiriProxy-GoSquared/README.md

 Drop this into you `~/.siriproxy/config.yml` file:

 ' - name: 'Git''
-   'git: 'git://github.com/Deanmv/SiriProxy-GoSquared.git''
+  ''git: 'git://github.com/Deanmv/SiriProxy-GoSquared.git''
-   'API: '' Your websites API key.'
+  ''API: '' Your websites API key.'
-   'token: '' Your websites token key.'
+  ''token: '' Your websites token key.'

 Example is supplied in the configuration.yml in the repo.